selfcriticalmass/RoseTTAFold2-PPI/README.md

    conda activate rf2ppi
    python /path/to/RoseTTAFold2-PPI/src/predict_list_PPI.py -list_fn input_file -model_file model_file -number_seqs 5000

+The **output** is a file named *input_file*.npz, which contains a dictionary.
+The keys are the input MSA file names specified in *input_fn*, and the values are contact probability matrices of shape (L1, L2), where L1 and L2 are the lengths of the two proteins.
+Each matrix entry represents the predicted contact probability between a residue in the first protein and a residue in the second.

 ### Input File Format

 For the *input_file*, e.g., examples/input_file, each line should contain two columns: